bueler/mg-glaciers/py/1D/README.md

   * sweeps (`-sweepsonly`) of projected Gauss-Seidel (PGS) or Jacobi iteration smoothers, which require a Newton iteration in the nonlinear SIA case (PNGS, PNJacobi)

-There are two kinds of problems:
+There are three obstacle problems:

   * `-problem poisson` solves the classical obstacle problem, with default "ice-like" geometry

+  * `-problem plap` solves a p=4 p-Laplacian problem, with "bridge" geometry

   * `-problem sia` solves the shallow ice approximation for a steady-state dome on a flat bed